Aerospacesmith/pxt-sparkbit/README.md

 ```

 ### sparkbitO.rotateMotorModuleVelocity
 Rotates the motor module based on a velocity and an optional duration.
-The direction is determined by the value of the velocity, positive values rotate clockwise and negative values rotate counterclockwise.
+The direction is determined by the value of the velocity, positive values rotate counterclockwise and negative values rotate clockwise.

 ```sig
 sparkbitO.rotateMotorModuleVelocity(SparkbitOutPort.Output1, 0)